hpxmlwg/hpxml/guide/source/program_administrator/implementation_guide.rst

 starting point for an implementation plan in your jurisdiction.

-It is important to recognize that each jurisdiction will have different goals, market needs, and regulatory requirements that will guide the scope of your HPXML project.
+It is important to recognize that each jurisdiction will have different goals, market needs, and regulatory requirements that will influence the scope of your HPXML project.
 However, you can still leverage the efforts other market actors have already made in implementing HPXML.
-This can lower your individual implementation costs and help to drive alignment between jurisdictions.
+This can lower your individual implementation costs and will help to drive alignment between jurisdictions.
 The following "steps to HPXML implementation" are designed to help you best leverage existing efforts, while also making sure that you meet the individual needs of your jurisdiction.